In search of lost time

 Passing the grease-smeared windows of the Kee Wong Restaurant on Valentine Avenue, I hook a left and floor the accelerator to climb East 181st Street, a street as steep as Lombard Street in San Francisco, if not as serpentine.
 Yet another left has me on Ryer Avenue, the Forty-Sixth Police Precinct hugging the corner.
 The cornerstone reads 1923, which means that my parents might have walked by the station every day.
 A squadron of police cars—Courtesy, Professionalism, and Respect—is double-parked and a UPS truck is blocking my way.

 It’s a raw neighborhood.
 Potholes brim with inky water.
-A sense of foreboding floats in the air.
-Though there are a few buildings with lovely leftover Art Deco touches.
-For instance, there’s one building with a set of bronze doors with chubby rosettes and scampering vines that must be worth a fortune.
-And another has a foot-wide band of turquoise tiles around its midriff, as handsome as a hand-tooled Navajo belt.
-Up ahead, two panel trucks park at a ninety-degree angle to the street, their front ends up on the sidewalk.
+A sense of foreboding floats in the air, though there are a few buildings with lovely leftover Art Deco touches.
+For instance, there’s one building with a set of bronze doors with chubby rosettes and scampering vines that must be worth a fortune and another has a foot-wide band of turquoise tiles around its midriff, as handsome as a hand-tooled Navajo belt.
+Up ahead, two panel trucks park at a 90-degree angle to the street, their front ends up on the sidewalk.
 They must belong to the guys at the Forty-Sixth.

 Ah, there it is!
 2108 Ryer Avenue, a mid-rise red brick building with two ground floor apartments having entries off the street.
 Hoping that one apartment belongs to the super, I knock sheepishly, unsure how to explain my interest in his building.
 But there’s no answer.
 Wedged behind the doorknob is a fistful of flyers, and taped to a ground floor window is a list of rentals in the neighborhood.
 The shades are drawn, signs of neglect everywhere.
 Of course, you might say the location is a plus, as it's a short hike to the B or the D train at the East 182nd Street.
 Six blocks to the No.4 at the Burnside Avenue Station.